Vehicular Manslaughter Attorney

 Numerous factors go into sentencing, but a knowledgeable defense lawyer like Greg Nelson knows how to highlight your most remarkable traits to the judge.
 Your best chance to lessen the effects of such a conviction is to have a persuasive advocate.

-How Grey Nelson Can Help
+How Greg Nelson Can Help

 If you are accused of involuntary manslaughter by motor vehicle, you will need a tenacious defense attorney with plenty of experience.
 Attorney Greg Nelson is a pragmatic legal representative who understands how to defend his clients.
 He’s had experience as both prosecutor and defender lawyer with motor vehicle homicide cases and knows how the system works.
 Call right now for a free consultation with the top defense attorney in Omaha.